Sign up to receive e-newsletters, discounts and promotions

 Canoe, raft, kayak and tube rentals on the Gasconade River.
 Campground, RV park and cottages available.
 Pool; store; basketball court; volleyball; horse shoes; and playground.
 Located 1.5 miles south of I-44 at Exit 145.
 Canoe, $44 - $48; Kayak, $30 - $34; Rafts, $82 - $168; tube, $12.

 Relax in our friendly atmosphere.
-We offer 67 guestrooms with either two double beds or one king bed; suites available.
-A free, hot breakfast is served.
+We offer comfortable guest rooms with either two double beds or one king bed; suites available.
+Other amenities include free, hot breakfast, free Wi-Fi and an outdoor pool.

 Spend a week enjoying Missouri's agritourism resources.